SESYNC-ci/git-in-the-shell-lesson/docs/_slides/git.md

 ## Checkout the Log

-Version control gives you access to the state of the repository at any commit.
-To view the history, look at the log.
+Version control gives you access to the state of the repository at any previous commit.
+View this history in the log.

 ~~~
 git log